open-turo/action-git-auth/README.md

 Once a PR has been merged, the repository maintainer is responsible for creating a new release, as well as moving the floating release tag to the new commit.

+## Get Help

+Please review Issues, post new Issues against this repository as needed.

+## Contributions

+Please see [here](https://github.com/open-turo/contributions) for guidelines on how to contribute to this project.